Calculate metrics for one or several partitions

 object (output fromsimilarity_to_dissimilarity()

 ).
-Necessary ifeval_metric
+Required ifeval_metric

 andtree